Alan Mouchawar

-Alan Mouchawar (born August 3, 1960) is a former water polo player who won a silver medal for the United States at the 1988 Summer Olympics in Seoul, South Korea.
+Alan Mouchawar (born August 3, 1960) is a former water polo player who competed for Stanford University, and won a silver medal for the United States at the 1988 Summer Olympics in Seoul, South Korea.
+After graduating the University of San Diego Medical School around 1987, he competed in the 1988 Seoul Olympics.
+He later had a career as a cardiac anesthesiologist.